3 Invaluable Treats from Martin Luther's Bold Act on October 31

 that “it is unsafe and dangerous to do anything against one’s conscience.”
 He

-went on to say, “My conscience is bound in the word of God, and I cannot and
+went on to say, “My conscience is bound by the word of God, and I cannot and

 will not recant anything” (Hyatt, The Charismatic Luther, 27).